 The federal Individuals with Disabilities Education Act (IDEA) provides funds to benefit students with sensory disabilities.
 IDEA funds provide many vital services such as 11 full-time staff positions; part-time positions such as braille transcriptionists; travel for staff to attend relevant conferences/workshops; funds for parent development classes and the Parent Resource Library; curriculum teams that align school curriculum with state standards; FCAT team leaders to assist with FCAT materials preparation and disbursement; and campus tutors to provide academic help for struggling students.

-For questions about NCLB Title I Part A or IDEA, contact:
+For questions about ESSA Title I Part A or IDEA, contact:

-For questions about NCLB Title II Part A, contact:
+For questions about ESSA Title II Part A, contact: